 To show what I mean, I’ve re-written the first paragraph with three extra howevers, more or less as the word is commonly used.
 Under the guise of mild parody lurks a dubious plan to make you hypersensitive to however through overexposure, and hence less inclined to use it too casually:

 However is a useful and forceful word.
 However, it is weakened by misuse and overuse.
 There is much discussion in usage guides about where to position it in a sentence; however, there are no absolute rules about this, and the word can be debased even when properly positioned.
-Some discussion, however, may help clarify how to use it with more care and diligence…
+However, some discussion may help clarify how to use it with more care and diligence…

 Some writers rely on however in this fashion – to express almost any distinction or contrast – when in many cases it need not be used at all, and should at least be weighed against its alternatives.
 Writing one however after another turns text into a kind of rhetorical pinball, and readers can easily lose track of the text’s essential meaning.

 But in particular seems to have lost out.
 It is short, plain, emphatic and versatile, yet many writers shun it, apparently either neglecting to consider it or sensing that they will be taken more seriously if they use however as much as possible.
 But however doesn’t automatically confer authority on one’s writing, and indeed can have the opposite effect unless used prudently.

 When you use however as a conjunctive adverb, be cautious about placing it at the end of a sentence or clause – especially a long one – where it delays the signal of contrast and can take the oomph out of whatever precedes it.
 Placed at the beginning it can also reduce emphasis, by making your reader wait for the subject, however momentarily.